SYoonC/COVID-19-and-Travel-Restriction/README.md

   *	Display all available data into a table

-  *	Choice of a country to view can be made by

-    *	Selecting from a map (image)

-    *	Searching for the country (typing)
+  *	Choice of a country to view can be made by Selecting from a map (image) or Searching for the country (typing)

   *	Comparison of maximum 2 choices of country

-    *	Display two table juxtaposed

 <H3>Object 6 : Display of Border Control</H3>
 This will be only interactive when it comes to